 The Quadram Institute is the name of the new centre for food and health research to be located at the heart of the Norwich Research Park, one of Europe’s largest single-site concentrations of research in food, health and environmental sciences.
-The new £81.6m facility to house the Quadram Institute and is expected to open in 2018.

 Due to population expansion combined with people living longer and the need to screen a broader age range for diagnostic and potential preventative reasons the NNUH will be doubling its capacity for bowel screening.

-The dedicated unit and world leading research facilities will be located in the Quadram Institute.
+The dedicated unit and world leading research facilities is located in the Quadram Institute.
 The Quadram Institute’s mission will be to develop solutions to worldwide challenges in human health, food and disease.
 The concept for the institute is to enable a step-change in food and health science research by providing new insights and accelerating innovation that will deliver new foods and treatments as well as proactive health and lifestyle interventions, for the benefit of society and the bio-economy.